 10. Pelvic pain from endometriosis

-Most women are familiar with cramping during their monthly cycle, but endometriosis is a bigger concern.
-According to Women to Women, endometriosis, which often causes severe pelvic pain, occurs when the type of tissue that lines the uterus during a menstrual cycle grows outside of the uterus and into other areas of the body.
+Many women cramp during their monthly cycle, but endometriosis is a bigger concern.
+According to Women to Women, endometriosis, which often causes severe pelvic pain, occurs when the tissue lining the uterus during menstruation grows outside the uterus and into other areas of the body.
 Every month, this tissue also releases a small amount of blood during a woman’s menstrual cycle, which can irritate the surrounding tissue and cause scarring to the reproductive organs.

 The cause of endometriosis is unknown, but excess estrogen is thought to contribute.
-There’s also another compound that has a structure similar to estrogen called xenoestrogen, and it can contribute to the imbalance.
+Another compound has a structure similar to estrogen called xenoestrogen, and it can contribute to the imbalance.
 Ladies, if you notice lasting pelvic pain, discomfort during sex, or excessive bloating, take note.
 It may be worth bringing up to your doctor in case endometriosis is the issue.

 Read More: 10 Signs That You Need Your Thyroid Checked